ecmendenhall/udacity-keybindings/README.md

 ## About
-This userscript enables Vim and Emacs keybindings for Udacity's embedded [CodeMirror](http://codemirror.net/)  IDE.
+This userscript enables Vim and Emacs keybindings for Udacity's embedded [CodeMirror](http://codemirror.net/) editor.
 No longer will your code be littered with stray `i`s and `dd`s!

 ## Installation